Adroiti/docs-for-code-review-tools/checkstyle-SummaryJavadoc.md

     </module>

-To specify period symbol at the end of first javadoc sentence:
+To specify period symbol at the end of first Javadoc sentence:

     <module name="SummaryJavadocCheck">